Tudor-Dan/TestingPullRequests-1/README.md

 ### Agile Workshop Practice

+#### Life is but a walking shadow, a poor player that struts and frets upon the stage and is heard no more

 Git flow:
 1. Before creating a new branch choose which is the source branch
    1. `git checkout master`